phytec/linux-phytec/Documentation/security/keys/trusted-encrypted.rst

          Rooted to Hardware Unique Key (HUK) which is generally burnt in on-chip fuses and is accessible to TEE only.

+     (3) CAAM (Cryptographic Acceleration and Assurance Module: IP on NXP SoCs)

+         When High Assurance Boot (HAB) is enabled and the CAAM is in secure mode, trust is rooted to the OTPMK, a never-disclosed 256-bit key randomly generated and fused into each SoC at manufacturing time.
+         Otherwise, a common fixed test key is used instead.

   *  Execution isolation

      (1) TPM